learning2hash/learning2hash.github.io/_publications/ndoundam2011collision.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1108.1478"}
 tags: ['Graph', 'Independent']
 ---
-<p>cryptographic hash function is a deterministic procedure that
-compresses an arbitrary block of numerical data and returns a fixed-size bit string.
-There exist many hash functions: MD5, HAVAL, SHA, … It was reported that these hash functions are not longer secure.
+cryptographic hash function is a deterministic procedure that compresses an arbitrary block of numerical data and returns a fixed-size bit string.
+There exist many hash functions: MD5, HAVAL, SHA, ...
+It was reported that these hash functions are not longer secure.
 Our work is focused in the construction of a new hash function based on composition of functions.
-The construction used the NP-completeness of Three-dimensional contingency tables and the relaxation of the constraint that a hash function should also be a compression function.</p>
+The construction used the NP-completeness of Three-dimensional contingency tables and the relaxation of the constraint that a hash function should also be a compression function.